devops329/devops/instruction/environmentsJwtPizza/environmentsJwtPizza.md

 # Environments: JWT Pizza

+We want to enhance the JWT Pizza frontend deployment process in three ways.
+First we want to preserve each of the production releases in S3 so that we can easily switch between them if one of them causes a failure.
+Next, we want to have both a **Production** and **Staging** environment.
+Finally, we want to be able to quickly promote any version to any environment.

-You must modify the S3 bucket script to allow the CloudFormation distribution.
+You must modify the S3 bucket script to allow the CloudFront distribution.

 Create a staging distribution.
 Set the policy to be a percentage of the requests.

 You have to issue an invalidation to make any of this work.

-## Keep versions around in S3
+## Hosting multiple versions in S3

 Since we will have multiple environments we need more control over what version is deployed in each environment.